LM-SAL/irispy-test-data/README.md

 # irispy-test-data

-Contains data files used for irispy-lmsal test suite.
+Contains data files used for irispy test suite.